NACK2/job-board/README.md

-# Full Stack Job Board Website
+# Full-Stack Job Board Website
 ### HTML, CSS, JavaScript, Node.js, Express.js, SQL, OracleDB

 This Job Board allows you to manipulate many different database relations such as a job posting table, advisor table, student table, and much more.